pinax/pinax-starter-projects/README.md

 Documentation
 ---------------

-The Pinax documentation is available at http://pinaxproject.com/pinax/pinax_starter_projects/.
+The pinax-starter-projects documentation is available at http://pinaxproject.com/pinax/pinax_starter_projects/.
+The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Code of Conduct